underhilllabs/mu-blog/_posts/2018-08-29-root-first-session-report.md

 The Vagabond built up an amazing arsenal exploring ruins, with 2 swords and 2 crossbows, but got a teapot a bit late.
 So until the 5th round, was only refreshing 3 items each birdsong.

 My intention was to wait to revolt until I had 2 matching clearings, so I would maximize warriors on the base, but this kept me at 1 draw and finally led to a brutal round where the Birds entered a clearing with my sympathy (giving me my 4th supporter) destroyed the token (my 5th supporter).
-Once the Marquise realized that I had the maximum of 5 cards in my supportors deck, she attacked and destroyed 2 of my sympathy tokens in her territory (both cards I earned from this Outrage had to be immediately discarded.
+Once the Marquise realized that I had reached the maximum of 5 cards in my supportor stack, she attacked and destroyed 2 of my sympathy tokens in her territory (both cards I earned from this Outrage had to be immediately discarded.
 Including one bird.)
 The following round I staged my first revolt in a central fox clearing, but I felt my momentum was lost, as I was low on cards and this was the first time I was able to finally draw 2 cards.
 <a href="https://birdhouse.nyc3.digitaloceanspaces.com/img/who_us.jpg"><img width="800px" src="https://birdhouse.nyc3.digitaloceanspaces.com/img/who_us.jpg"></a>

 Next round: the birds attacked my newly created base, but I was able to easily hold on to it.
-Unfortunately when my next turn came I had 3 different cards in my supporters deck: fox, rabbit, mouse so I was not able to revolt and keep my momentum going.
+Unfortunately when my next turn came I had 3 different cards in my supporter stack: fox, rabbit, mouse so I was not able to revolt and keep my momentum going.
 (You are required to spend 2 cards in the same suit to stage a revolt in a clearing of that suit.)
 Also having 3 different suits I was not able to add sympathy tokens, either, as I required 2 like suited card in order to place the next level sympathy token.

 ## End Game